Criciúma: City data

 The city is an industrial center in several sectors, among them: confection, packaging, ceramic, plastic and disposable, metalworking, extraction of coal, civil construction and graphic material.

 With headquarters in Criciúma, Rede Angeloni is the largest supermarket chain in Santa Catarina and the 10th largest in the country, with 27 stores spread throughout Brazil, the largest hypermarket in the network is located in Criciúma.
 In addition to having 3 malls, in the service sector - health and education - stands out with three hospitals, two 24-hour care units, the University of Extremo Sul Catarinense, Federal Institute of Santa Catarina and seven other colleges.

 Known for being the Brazilian Capital of Coal and Ceramic Coating.
 In its subsoil it harbors one of the largest mineral reserves of the country.
 The Visitation Mine Octávio Fontana, allows a view of the historical evolution of the extractive wealth of the city.
 Colonized by Italians, the city also received Poles, Germans, Portuguese and Arabs at various stages of its development.

 Among so many popular festivals that take place in the South, one of them is in Criciúma.
 The Festival of Ethnicities, which in the first editions was named Quermesse for being held in Nereu Ramos Square, next to St. Joseph's Cathedral, brings together all the ethnic traditions of the region and has as main objectives to promote the manifestations and to integrate the colonizers of Criciúma, thus passing on their cultural history.

-On November, 30th (2020), an assault occurred in Criciúma, but anyone died.